AaronAppel/Mirror/README.md

 #TODO
 - Decide on opening '{' placement in all files for consistency.
 - \#endif comments

+# F.A.Q,
+\#TODO Create a FAQ document with common issues: Forgot to mirror type info or ID linker errors,
 # Usage
 1. Create your custom class/struct :